-Curcuma longa is a sterile triploid organism which has evolved through natural selection and propagation.
-A relative of ginger and sharing similar growing conditions, it is a hybrid of the wild turmeric found in Southern Asia, with India being the predominant producer of growing turmeric plants for trade.
-Turmeric can also be found in China (where it has been cultivated since the 7th century), Jamaica, Indonesia and Malaysia.
-Let’s learn more about this plant, its benefits and how to grow turmeric in the home or garden.
+Curcuma longa is a sterile triploid organism that has evolved through natural selection and propagation.
+A relative of ginger and sharing similar growing conditions, it is a hybrid of the wild turmeric found in southern Asia, with India being the predominant producer of growing turmeric plants for trade.
+Turmeric can also be found in China (where it has been cultivated since the seventh century), Jamaica, Indonesia, and Malaysia.
+Let’s learn more about this plant, its benefits, and how to grow turmeric in the home or garden.

 What Does the Turmeric Plant Look Like?

-Turmeric plants grow to 3 feet high with large 5-inch deep green leaves.
+Turmeric plants grow to 3 feet (about 1 m.) high with large, 5 inch (13 cm.) deep green leaves.
 The blooms are green and white edged with vibrant pink and yellow.

 Growing turmeric and using the Curcumin from the plants may aid in the battle against certain types of cancer, including leukemia.
 Further studies have shown that turmeric plants may also be beneficial to those afflicted with Alzheimer’s disease.
 In China, the plants have been used as a treatment for depression.

-There are additional turmeric benefits to one’s daily life, such as its use in cosmetics or sunscreen, as a home remedy for sunburn, as a dye for the body or cloth, and even as a depilatory for Indian women.
-Oh, and of course, it is widely reputed to aid in digestion and for this reason is a major ingredient in Indian cuisine, including curry.
-Turmeric is also the ingredient which lends its brilliant yellow color to our mustards.
+There are additional turmeric benefits to one’s daily life such as its use in cosmetics or sunscreen, as a home remedy for sunburn, as a dye for the body or cloth, and even as a depilatory for Indian women.
+It is widely reputed to aid in digestion and for this reason is a major ingredient in Indian cuisine, including curry.
+Turmeric is also the ingredient which lends its brilliant yellow color to mustards.

 Can You Grow Turmeric?

 A hardy ginger, growing turmeric plants require certain conditions such as humid warm weather and significant rain.
-When growing these plants in the home or garden, temperatures between 68-86 degrees Fahrenheit are required.
+When growing these plants in the home or garden temperatures between 68 to 86 degrees F. (20-30 C.) are required.

 How to Grow Turmeric?